Andrew Henderson

 Unlike estate taxes, an inheritance tax is paid by the recipients of the inheritance (heirs, beneficiaries, etc.).

-Currently, six states in the US levy an inheritance tax.
+Currently, six states in the US levy an inheritance tax, these are Nebraska, Iowa, Kentucky, Pennsylvania, Maryland and New Jersey.

 Now that you know the basics, let’s discuss inheritance taxes in detail.